 As mentioned above, various pain points in the collaboration process between lenders and settlement companies exist.
 Yet, lenders don’t have control over the settlement process; therefore, the entire mortgage settlement process still hinges on an inefficient process between lenders and settlement companies.

-The STRATMOR survey found that 1 in 4 lenders works with more than 100 title companies every month.
+The STRATMOR survey found that 1 in 4 lenders work with more than 100 title companies every month.
 This means the possibilities of communication inefficiencies and workflow errors impacting the closing experience are considerable.
 Lenders can fix inefficiency and gain control over their borrower’s closing experience by standardizing their workflows with any and all settlement companies.
 Achieving this would allow lenders to stay in sync with all their settlement partners and unlock unprecedented real-time visibility into the settlement workflow.

 Email is a communication “crutch” for lenders and settlement companies